 Ru Yi Lapel

-The Ru Yi on the “Ru Yi lapel, 如意襟, Ru Yi Jin” symbolizes auspiciousness and has strong decorative features, making it suitable for mature women to wear on specific occasions.
+The Ru Yi pattern on the “Ru Yi lapel, 如意襟, Ru Yi Jin” symbolizes auspiciousness and has strong decorative features, making it suitable for mature women to wear on specific occasions.

 The Ru Yi is a Chinese object symbolizing good fortune.
 It has a Lingzhi or cloud-shaped head and a slightly curved handle, and is used for pointing or admiring.
 The Ru Yi pattern can be placed on the shoulder or along the lapel, or even inlaid at the slit of the dress.
 The design of the Ru Yi lapel cheongsam is mostly luxurious, making it more suitable for specific occasions such as weddings, receptions, and large-scale events.